Your go-to guide to the perfect Dolomites holidays in Trentino Alto Adige

 Some of the best hotels in the Dolomites, Italy

 Fogajard Lovely Chalet is a great accommodation in the Dolomites.
-Located in the popular Italian ski resort of Madonna di Campiglio in the Adamello Brenta Natural Park, this beautiful hotel offers a view of the region’s Italian Alps, a wellness centre and a restaurant serving organic food.
+Located in the Italian ski resort of Madonna di Campiglio in the Adamello Brenta Natural Park, this hotel offers a view of the Italian Alps, a wellness centre and an organic restaurant.

 Garni Aritz is located in Campitello di Fassa, one of the best places to visit in Val di Fassa.
 Close to Col Rodella cable car, this is a perfect departure point for panoramic views of the Marmolada peaks and skiing holidays.
 The hotel features a state-of-the-art wellness centre with sauna, Turkish bath and fitness centre.

 Rosapetra SPA Resort in Cortina d’Ampezzo in Veneto region is also a favourite hotel in the Dolomites.
 With a sophisticated blend of modern and traditional, wooden-furnished Rosapetra hotel guarantees high-end services including spa, indoor pool, Turkish bath, sauna and beauty treatments.
 This five-star hotel in Cortina d’Ampezzo features also a restaurant and a daily buffet breakfast.

 Naturhotel Die Waldruhe is a great hotel in Chienes, Bolzano province, Alto Adige.
 Luxurious rooms and suites, this hotel is perfect for summer and winter holidays in the Dolomites.
 In summer, you can go for long walks, hikes and Dolomites mountain-biking, while winter is great for those who love the snow, skiing and adventurous activities such as ice skating and hikes in snow-covered Val Pusteria.